LuckyBastrd/ProjectAPI_IMDB/README.md

 # IMDB API Movie Data Project

-This is a small project created by Rafi and Niko to explore and showcase our knowledge of working with APIs by utilizing the IMDB API from [RapidAPI](https://rapidapi.com/).
-The main goal of this project is to retrieve movie data and integrate it into a simple website.
+This IMDB API Integration Project is a collaborative endeavor undertaken by Rafi and Niko.
+This project serves as an exploratory venture, showcasing our adeptness in working with APIs by harnessing the power of the IMDB API from RapidAPI.
+Our primary objective is to leverage this API to retrieve comprehensive movie data and seamlessly integrate it into a user-friendly website.

 ## Introduction

-In this project, we utilize the IMDB API from RapidAPI to fetch movie data.
+By utilizing the IMDB API available on RapidAPI, our project demonstrates a proficient use of APIs.
 This API provides detailed information about movies, including movie type, titles, release dates, durations and episodes.
-By incorporating this API into our project, we aim to learn how to use APIs for our website.
+Our implementation of the API underscores our determination to grasp the nuances of working with external data sources.

+This project utilizes the ASP.NET Framework, developed within the environment of Visual Studio 2019, along with the Bootstrap Framework for crafting the user interface.
+For the backend, we employ C# and leverage the HTTPClient from RapidAPI to establish communication with the IMDB API, thereby extracting comprehensive movie details..

 ## Features